 Summary: Implementing network security

 To summarise how you might start implementing network security, I have summarized this into four main stages.
-First, implementing network security starts with good visibility; this visibility needs to be combined with all of our existing security tools.
+First, implementing network security starts with good visibility; this visibility must be combined with all our existing security tools.
 A packet broker can be used along with good automation.
-Finally, this approach needs to span all our environments, both on-premises and in the cloud.
+Finally, this approach must span all our environments, both on-premises and in the cloud.